MindBB's Higher Education Seminar 10 Jan 2009

 anti crucifix MP tries to cover up

 Wonder if this MP did read the hansard.
 The words used didn't merely sound like asking clarification.
 Even if he was raising public concern, can he quote verbatim without mentioning so?
-He should be refered to the Whip for causing religious tension.
+He should be refered to the BN Whip for causing religious tension.
 The proof is there in writing.
-Surely he can report MP Parit Sulong to the Whip for going against spirit.
+Surely he can report MP Parit Sulong to the Whip for going against BN spirit.

 I'm soooo confused…..